-Natively occurring across the eastern states of Australia and Tasmania, this variety is one of the most commonly grown.
+Natively occurring across the eastern states of Australia and Tasmania, Dianella caerulea is one of the most commonly grown.
 It features strappy bright green blade-like leaves and soft blue flowers from spring to summer followed by indigo-coloured berries.

 This variety grows to about a metre tall and wide and it is one of the hardier in the genus, being tolerant to snow, frost and a wide range of growing conditions.

 - Dianella caerulea ‘King Alfred’

 Dianella revoluta is endemic to and widespread across Australia so it can grow well in extremely variable conditions.
 Being another very popular Dianella within gardens, this plant grows to 1 metre tall and 1.5 metres wide.

 Its tufted grass-like green foliage is highlighted by eye-catching violet flowers that gently hang from wiry stems from spring to summer.